spotlightpa/poor-richard/content/news/2020-04-17-see-the-6-keys-to-reopening-pennsylvania-under-gov-tom-wolf’s-plan.md

 5. Protections for vulnerable populations must remain steadfast throughout the reopening process, such as limitations on visitors to congregate care facilities and prisons.
 6. Limitations on large gatherings unrelated to occupations should remain in place for the duration of the reopening process.

-***100% ESSENTIAL:**Spotlight PA provides its journalism at no cost to newsrooms across the state as a public good to keep our communities informed and thriving.
-If you value this service, please give a gift today at [spotlightpa.org/donate](https://www.spotlightpa.org/donate).*
+<i><b>100% ESSENTIAL:</b> Spotlight PA provides its journalism at no cost to newsrooms across the state as a public good to keep our communities informed and thriving.
+If you value this service, please give a gift today at [spotlightpa.org/donate](https://www.spotlightpa.org/donate).</i>

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="<https://www.spotlightpa.org/embeds/tips/?tip_text=Do%20you%20have%20a%20tip%20about%20%3Cb%3Ehow%20Pa.'s%20government%20is%20responding%20to%20the%20coronavirus%3C%2Fb%3E%3F%20Tell%20us>."></div>